MERTON PARK STUDIOS

 3. John buys some 'plastic' at Elmbrook Garage.

 Yes, the £12,000 that Larry is collecting as payment is, as Roper explains, "so we can rob Him."
 After doctoring the milk bottles on Larry's smart doorstep, Alan and John find Larry and his wife later that night nicely drugged.
-Whilst the married couple doze in bed ("wonder if it was the sleeping pills or the television"), the bedroom safe is opened and an impression of his keys is taken.
+While the married couple doze in bed ("wonder if it was the sleeping pills or the television"), the bedroom safe is opened and an impression of his keys is taken.

 Wallace menu